 Why is Saint-Gobain taking this commitment and why now?

 The next decade is critical.
 The recent report from the Intergovernmental Panel on Climate Change (IPCC) warned of severe consequences of a failure to prevent global warming exceeding 1.5°C. The impact of climate change is becoming more and more tangible.
-To limit temperature increase to 1.5°C, emissions need to drop to net-zero by the middle of the century.
-By taking this commitment, Saint-Gobain is willing to take its own responsibility in terms of attenuation and to signal our commitment to a zero-emissions future to our peers, employees, investors, policy makers, customers, suppliers, civil society organizations and other stakeholder.
+To limit the temperature increase to 1.5°C, emissions need to drop to net zero by the middle of the century.
+By taking this commitment, Saint-Gobain is willing to take its own responsibility in terms of attenuation and to signal our commitment to a zero-emissions future to our peers, employees, investors, policymakers, customers, suppliers, civil society organizations and other stakeholders.

 What does “net-zero emissions” mean?

-The definition adopted within the pledge is the following “Reaching net-zero emissions for companies involves achieving a balance between emissions and removals for all GHG’s within the company’s value chain over a specific period of time”.
-Various works are on-going at international level to make this definition more precise.
-Saint-Gobain will contribute to those discussions and align itself to the outcome of those discussions
+The definition adopted within the pledge is the following “Reaching net-zero emissions for companies involves achieving a balance between emissions and removals for all GHGs within the company’s value chain over a specific period of time”.
+Various works are on-going at the international level to make this definition more precise.
+Saint-Gobain will contribute to those discussions and align itself to the outcome of those discussions.

 What difference between net-zero emissions and 1.5° C?

-To limit temperature increase to 1.5°C compared to pre-industrial levels, emissions need to drop to net-zero by the middle of the century.
+To limit the temperature increase to 1.5°C compared to pre-industrial levels, emissions need to drop to net zero by the middle of the century.
 We will work on interim targets (2030, 2040) and steps taking into account the specificities of our processes and our investment cycles.
-Those targets will be also defined to make sure that they are aligned with 1.5°C scenarios and following the methodologies developed by the relevant international organizations.
+Those targets will be also defined to make sure that they are aligned with 1.5°C scenarios and follow the methodologies developed by the relevant international organizations.

 What did you already do?
 How to accelerate?

-Saint-Gobain is already committed to reduce its CO2 emissions (scope 1 and 2) by 20% between 2010 and 2025 (in intensity).
+Saint-Gobain is already committed to reducing its CO2 emissions (scope 1 and 2) by 20% between 2010 and 2025 (in intensity).
 By the end of 2018, we are in line with this target, with a reduction of nearly 12%.
-In absolute terms, taking into account the evolution of the portfolio of Saint-Gobain since 2010, it is a reduction by one third.
+In absolute terms, taking into account the evolution of the portfolio of Saint-Gobain since 2010, it is a reduction by one-third.

 Beyond Saint-Gobain, what impact on our value chain?